minimaxir/stylecloud/README.md

 ### Custom Colors for stylecloud Text

 You can manually specify the color(s) of the text with the `colors` parameter, overriding the palettes.
 This can be useful for specific branding, or high-contrast visualizations.
-However, manual color selection not work with gradients.
+However, manual color selection will not work with gradients.

 ```python
 import stylecloud